waelhammoudeh/overpass-4-slackware/README.md

 * README-SETUP.md
      Database initialization, area creation, starting the dispatcher ...

- * README.data : **REMOVED**
-     Has details about data files needed to initial and populate overpass database.
-How to choose your file and where to get it from.
-Then how to use it to initial your database.

   * README.web :
       Has details for setting up Apache web server for the web user interface